 I became influenced by the ideas of E. F. Schumacher in the mid-1980s.
 I read Schumacher’s Small is Beautiful and his other books with great enthusiasm.
 In his oeuvre I found a powerful criticism of the ideology of Western economics.
 He also provided an attractive alternative: the people-centered, green economy.

 In 1986 I produced a major – 85 pages long – paper on “Meta-Economics.”
 The paper criticizes the basic assumptions of mainstream economics from a broad social science perspective.
 It develops an alternative framework in which the natural ecosystem and the human sphere are integral parts of the total economic circulation process and function as its irreducible basis.
 In this view the nonmonetized goods and services should also be taken into account, not only the monetized ones.
-In accordance with Aristotle and Karl Polanyi the end goal of the economy is not money-making but serving human communities and sustaining the natural environment.
+In accordance with Aristotle and Karl Polanyi, the end goal (“telos”) of the economy is not money-making but serving the human communities and sustaining the natural environment.
 Also, the paper argues that the right methodology for economics is not positivism but a constructive-evaluative methodology that evaluates the functioning of economic systems and develops alternative forms of economizing.

 Among others, Nobel-laureate economist Wassily Leontief read my paper.
 He wrote to me that the paper represents a highly ambitious methodological program but that it is not clear how to implement it.